andis-spr/fzf-bookmarks/README.md

 ### Creating a Windows taskbar shortcut

 To have a launcher on your Windows taskbar, create a new `Shortcut` with `Right click -> New -> Shortcut`, set the `Target` field to `cmd.exe /c .\start.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.

-Wrap `start.bat` in another `.bat.` if you want more than one pinned shortcut icon.
+Wrap `start.bat` in another `.bat` if you want more than one pinned shortcut icon.

 ## Requirements